-When you correctly solve one of the levels, BUFBOMB will automatically send a notification to our grading server.
+When you correctly solve one of the levels, BUFBOMB will automatically send an email notification to our grading server.
 The server will test your exploit string to make sure it really works, and it will update the lab web page indicating that your team (listed by cookie) has completed this level.

-Unlike project 4 (the binary bomb), there is no penalty for making mistakes in this project.
+Unlike the bomb lab, there is no penalty for making mistakes in this lab.
 Feel free to fire away at BUFBOMB with any string you like.